morgan-at-keysight/pyarbtools/docs/usage.rst

 -------------
 ::

-    multitone(start, stop, num, fs, phase='random')
+    multitone(spacing, num, fs, phase='random')

-Generates a multitone signal with given start/stop frequencies, number of tones, sample rate, and phase relationship.
+Generates a multitone signal with given tone spacing, number of tones, sample rate, and phase relationship.

 **Arguments**

-* ``start``: Start frequency, the first tone is at this freqency.
+* ``spacing``: Tone spacing in Hz.
 Argument is a float.
-Must be < ``stop``.
-* ``stop``: Stop frequency, the last tone is at this frequency.
-Argument is a float.
-Must be > ``start``.
+There is currently no limit to ``spacing``, so beware of the compilation time for small spacings and beware of aliasing for large spacings.
 * ``num``: Number of tones.
 Argument is an integer.
-Large values will slow down generation due to closer frequency spacing and resulting longer time requirements, use caution.
+There is currently no limit to ``num``, so beware of long compilation times for large number of tones.
-* ``fs``: Sample rate used to create the signal.
+* ``fs``: Sample rate used to create the signal in Hz.
 Argument is a float.
 * ``phase``: Phase relationship between tones.
 Arguments are ``'random'`` (default), ``'zero'``, ``'increasing'``, or ``'parabolic'``.

 **Returns**